chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/architecture.md

 We’ve selected a subset of these components for this tutorial to make reasoning about the repository simpler.
 Some teams also include customized third-party components in their design systems for other components like Tables and Forms.

-<div class="aside">💡 CSS-in-JS: We use <a href="https://www.styled-components.com">styled-components</a>, a library that allows us to scope styling to the component.
-There are other valid methods to style components including targeting classes manually, CSS modules, etc.</div>
+<div class="aside">💡 CSS-in-JS: We use <a href="https://emotion.sh/docs/introduction">Emotion</a>, a library designed for writing CSS styles with JavaScript.
+It provides a powerful and predictable style composition model.
+There are other valid methods to style components, including targeting classes manually, CSS modules, etc.</div>

 In addition to UI components, it makes sense to include styling constants for typography, colors, spacing, etc., that are reused across projects.
 In design system nomenclature global style variables are called “design tokens”.
 We won’t dive into the theory behind design tokens in this guide, but you can learn more online (here’s a [good article](https://medium.com/eightshapes-llc/tokens-in-design-systems-25dd82d58421)).